Private Tunnel is headquartered just outside Silicon Valley in Pleasanton, CA.

 I like that they offer a true month-to-month option.
 But at six bucks, it puts them around the middle of the pack.

-Otherwise, the $35 for a full year is a pretty good deal.
+Otherwise, if you decide to buy this VPN software, the $35 for a full year is a pretty good deal.

 The main difference in plans is that the second one (“Flexible”) lets you continue adding as many devices as you want to pay for.